 Depo-Provera (contraceptive injection)

-Depo-Provera is a well-known brand name for medroxyprogesterone acetate, a contraceptive injection for women that contains the hormone progestin.
+Depo-Provera is a well-known brand name for medroxyprogesterone acetate, a contraceptive injection that contains the hormone progestin.
 Depo-Provera is given as an injection every three months.
 Depo-Provera typically suppresses ovulation, keeping your ovaries from releasing an egg.
-Depo-Provera also thickens cervical mucus to keep sperm from reaching the egg.
+It also thickens cervical mucus to keep sperm from reaching the egg.

 Medroxyprogesterone acetate is also available in a lower dosage.
 This version is called Depo-SubQ Provera 104.
 While Depo-Provera is injected deep into the muscle, Depo-SubQ Provera 104 is injected just beneath the skin.